Grizzly Peak Rock Climbing

 From Independence Pass (CO 82), head south on the very rough Lincoln Campground road - this is just east of the Grotto Walls climbing areas.
 4WD or a 2WD you don't much care for is recommended.
 Park just past the Grizzly Reservoir at the marked Grizzly Lake trailhead after 6-7 miles.
 There is good free dispersed camping before and after the trailhead.
 The drive from the highway takes about 30-45 minutes with a 4WD.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Grizzly Peak:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Grizzly Peak:

 Featured Route For Grizzly Peak